Castlevania: Lords of Shadow – Mirror of Fate: Plot

 Raised in secret by The Order, Trevor Belmont learns that he is Dracula's son.
 He tells his wife that he is to journey to Castlevania and avenge his mother Marie (killed by Gabriel in the previous game.
-Unbeknownest to Trevor, Gabriel was controlled by Zobek to kill her).
+Unbeknownst to Trevor, Gabriel was controlled by Zobek to kill her).
 He bids his wife and his son, Simon, farewell before giving the young Simon his medallion, a gift from The Order.
-Upon arriving at the castle, The Shade tells Trevor that he will die before he kills Dracula and in a rage, Trevor breaks the Shade's face, rendering it mute.
-On the bridge to the castle, a massive beast restrained by the servants of the castle breaks free and smashes the bridge casting Trevor into the caves below.
+Upon arriving at the castle, The Shade tells Trevor that he will die before he kills Dracula; in a rage, Trevor breaks the Shade's face, rendering it mute.
+On the bridge to the castle, a massive beast restrained by the servants of the castle breaks free and smashes the bridge, casting Trevor into the caves below.
 While there, Trevor confronts a weeping woman, rumored to be a victim of Dracula who lost her lover.
 She is revealed to be a lure for a massive beast who eats Trevor's Combat Cross.
-Trevor wrangles it and slays it, recovering his cross.
+Trevor wrangles and slays it, recovering his cross.

 Trevor obtains the medallions of fallen Order Knights and learns Light and Dark magic.
-Upon reaching the Tower's belfry, the Bell falls and Trevor narrowly avoids being crushed by it.
+Upon reaching the Tower's belfry, the Bell falls, and Trevor narrowly avoids being crushed by it.
 He meets a group of witches who unleash The Daemon Lord.
 After pursuing it throughout the castle, Trevor bisects and dismembers it.
 Believing it to be dead, he leaves to the Throne Room.
 The Toy Maker, the creator of the puppets, cackles gleefully as he gets to work on the corpse of The Daemon Lord.

 Confronting Dracula, Trevor swears to kill Dracula and avenge his mother.
-Dracula declares that he does not care about his victims and the two fight.
-Trevor uses Light and Dark magic to counteract Dracula's powers and the two fight high above the castle.
+Dracula declares that he does not care about his victims, and the two fight.
+Trevor uses Light and Dark magic to counteract Dracula's powers, and the two fight high above the castle.
 Trevor gains the upper hand and cuts off Dracula's hands before the two plummet to the ground.
 Trevor plunges the Combat Cross into Dracula as the two hit the ground.

-Dracula is revealed to be fine as Trevor has been impaled with the Cross.
+Dracula is revealed to be fine, as Trevor has been impaled with the Cross.
 Dracula gloats as Trevor reveals that he is his son.
-Dracula calls him a liar but Trevor directs him to the mirror.
+Dracula calls him a liar, but Trevor directs him to the mirror.
 Dracula, driven mad with grief, refuses to let his son die.
 He attempts to turn him into a vampire, but Trevor is already dead.
 Dracula places The Combat Cross into a plaque (where Simon finds it) and builds Trevor a coffin.
 He engraves the coffin with "Alucard," to protect Trevor's identity.